William Thornton Pryce

 Pryce, a career Foreign Service Officer, served overseas in posts in Latin America and the Soviet Union.
 His Washington posts included service as assistant to Under Secretary of State Thomas C. Mann and to Ambassador Ellsworth Bunker.
 In the 1980s and early 1990s, Pryce was an alternate representative of the United States to the Organization of American States and served as senior director of the National Security Council.
-He served as United States Ambassador to Honduras from 1993 – 1996.
+He served as United States Ambassador to Honduras from 1992 to 1996.

 Pryce died at his home in Alexandria, Virginia from pancreatic cancer on July 11, 2006.
 He was survived by his wife, Joan Marie Pryce, daughter Kathy Ellen Pryce and sons Jeffrey Fremont Pryce and Scott Fisher Pryce.